+We conclude that there is no single best approach performing well across all validation datasets: some approaches are, on average, better at precision (e.g., Elsevier 2020 and South African SDG ML model, see Tables \ref{table9} and \ref{table10}), others shine at recall (e.g., Auckland queries and Aurora ML model, see Tables \ref{table11} and \ref{table12}).
+This finding supports the general criticism that SDG classification faces: different mapping methods typically kick off with the same keywords but then result in poorly overlapping mappings \parencite{bergen_SDG,sdg13_comparsion}.
+Apart from these “qualitative” problems with SDG mappings, we now establish the ``quantitative'' problem: when evaluated against several hand-labeled SDG datasets, different approaches fail to select a clear winner.

-\item \textit{Aurora queries v5} generalize badly to all datasets except for the \textit{Aurora survey dataset}; \item We notice a clear ``overfitting'' phenomenon: \textit{Elsevier queries+ML 2021/2022} are best when validated against the \textit{Science-Metrix recall dataset} (developed by Elsevier) while \textit{Aurora queries v.5/Aurora ML model} achieve the highest F1 scores against the \textit{Aurora survey dataset}.
-A probable explanation is that the datasets were crafted for a specific definition/operationalization of SDGs and these definitions are undoubtedly different from one project to another; \item \textit{Bergen SDG queries} were excluded from these experiments as they only covered (at the time experiments were run) SDG 1 (No poverty), SDG 2 (Zero hunger), SDG 3 (Good health and well-being), SDG 7 (Affordable and clean energy), SDG 13 (Climate action), and SDG 14 (Life below water).
+We notice a clear ``overfitting'' phenomenon: Elsevier queries+ML 2022 are best when validated against Elsevier’s multi-labeled dataset, while Aurora queries v.5/Aurora ML model achieve the highest F1 scores against the Aurora survey dataset.
+A probable explanation is that the datasets were crafted for a specific definition/operationalization of SDGs, and these definitions are undoubtedly different from one project to another.